 There are certainly plenty of tales surrounding them.
 Superstitions ran a lot higher in days gone by.
 People liked their corpse roads to meander through the countryside.
 It’s unsurprising since they believed spirits travelled in straight lines.

-So if a different route had to be followed, for whatever reason, it was considered bad luck.
+Many feared bad luck if a different route had to be followed, for whatever reason.
 This is possibly due to the fact that the corpse had to be taken along an actual corpse road to prevent them returning home later on.

-Then you have the corpse candle.
-This is particularly associated with Wales, and is believed to travel along the route from the cemetery to the dying person’s house and back again.
+Then you have the corpse candle, particularly associated with Wales.
+People believe it travels along the route from the cemetery to the dying person’s house and back again.
 Seen as an omen, the lights allegedly appeared on the night before a death when the spirit traced the path to the cemetery in advance.

 As with most legends, some confuse these corpse light with the will-o’-the-wisp, a mischievous spirit that tried to lead travellers astray (often into marshes).
+Kira Butler has an excellent post on these corpse lights.
 To play Scully for a moment, the possibility remains that such lights did exist…produced by the methane gas produced by decomposition.

 Apparently, barn owls can also be luminescent in some instances, so perhaps the locals just saw glow-in-the dark birds.